expel-io/cloud-resource-counter/README.md

 Argument         | Meaning
 -----------------|----------------------------------
+--all-regions    | View resource counts for all regions supported by the account.
---output-file OF | Write the results in Comma Separated Values format to file OF.
+--help           | Information on the command line options --output-file OF | Write the results in Comma Separated Values format to file OF.
---profile PN     | Use the credentials associated with shared profile PN.
+--profile PN     | Use the credentials associated with shared profile named PN.
 --region RN      | View resource counts for the AWS region RN.
---all-regions    | View resource counts for all regions supported by the account.
 --trace-file TF  | Write a trace of all AWS calls to file TF.
 --version        | Display version information and then exit.